-This retaining wall project for Main Event Entertainment’s new family center in the Kansas City, Missouri area is an instructive example of a contractor altering the installation game plan by using science, critical thinking, and experience to overcome unexpected and potentially dangerous site conditions during installation.
-The walls have been successfully built and conform to engineering specifications.
+This retaining wall project for Main Event Entertainment’s new family entertainment center in the Kansas City, Missouri area is an instructive example of how a contractor and wall designer worked together to overcome unexpected site conditions during the installation of the segmental retaining wall to successfully build it to the engineering specifications.

-The new, 50,000 sf center has a parking lot that required construction of two retaining walls.
-Keystone’s Regal Stone Pro wall, a rear-lipped SRW, was selected for its durability and ease of installation.
-The smaller of the two was a fill wall that was needed to hold the live load of the parking lot.
-Installation was straightforward and accomplished without unexpected challenges.
+The new center is nearly 50,000 sf and has a parking lot, which is the site of the two retaining walls.
+The smaller of the two was a fill wall needed to hold the dead load of the parking lot.
+Installation was very straightforward and accomplished without unexpected challenges.

 Installing the second of the two walls was much more eventful.
-The issues that arose on-site revolved around a 20-inch main water line, the location of which was known but had not yet been confirmed by potholing (the practice of digging test holes to expose underground utilities and determine their horizontal and vertical location).
+The issues that arose on-site revolved around a 20-inch water main line which was known to be there but had not been potholed yet.
 It serviced the entire west side of the city of Independence.
-Wall installation was so close to line that not only was there a risk of cutting off the water supply to half the population, there was a danger to everyone on the job site that the waterline could fail and flood the area as a result of the construction activities.
+Not only was there a risk of cutting off the water supply to half the population, there was eminent danger to everyone on the jobsite that the waterline could fail and flood the area as a result of the wall construction.

-As the team worked toward the previous stopping point, they were paralleling the waterline and would frequently see sections of bank fail again and expose pipe, a sight that increased their anxiety over its condition.
-For an additional measure of security against the waterline damage, a brace was positioned on the water line as digging continued.
-They also positioned a spotter to watch critical areas of the operation.
+As the team worked toward the previous stopping point, they were paralleling the waterline and would frequently see sections of bank fail again and expose pipe.
+To add an additional measure of security against the waterline bursting, a 38,000-pound excavator was positioned to hold the back of its bucket as a brace against the waterline as digging continued.
+They also had a spotter watch the critical areas.

-At last they reached the point where they had left off earlier, and were able to make a perfect match to the previously laid base course, then build up the middle, stabilizing the bank and the waterline.
-All involved could now breathe a sigh of relief: the wall was installed and there were no unwanted waterworks to be had that day.
+At last they reached the point where they had left off earlier.
+They were able to make a perfect match to that base course, then build up the middle, stabilizing the bank and the waterline.
+All involved were able to breathe an huge sigh of relief: no unwanted waterworks for this operation.